 COM 006 is an introduction to intercultural communication in domestic and/or global contexts.
-The course examines the influence of cultures, language, and social patterns on the ways members of groups relate among themselves and with members of different ethnic and cultural groups.
-Theory and knowledge of effective communication within and between culture is covered. etudents will draw comparisons between the communication modes and dynamics among peope in diverse groups within the larger context of American culture.
+The course examines the influence of cultures, languages, and social patterns on the ways members of groups relate among themselves and with members of different ethnic and cultural groups.
+Theory and knowledge of effective communication within and between cultures is covered.
+Students will draw comparisons between the communication modes and dynamics among people in diverse groups within the larger context of American culture.